join our mailing list :: search :: about us :: agelesslearner.com home

 Managers presume that energy comes in large part from learning and growing.

-Managers presume that energy comes from “corporate success,” meaning profits and senior management bonuses.
+Managers presume that employee energy comes from corporate success and profits.

-Managers think about their learning quotient, that is, their interest in and capacity for learning new things, and the learning quotient of their employees.
+Managers think about their interest in and capacity for learning new things (their learning quotient), and the learning quotient of their employees.

-Managers think that they know all they need to know and that their employees do not have the capacity to learn much.
+Managers think that they personally know all they need to know and that their employees do not have the capacity to learn much than they know.

 Total for pro-learning culture